 When it comes to customer care, here’s what we discovered about Smilelove:

-Since Smilelove shut down their operations in March 2020, customer reviews indicate a complete drop-off in communication and support.
-This is frustrating for paying customers, although this silence appears to be circumstantial and we assume that their customer service will return to normal after they resume operations.
+When Smilelove shut down their operations in March 2020, customer reviews indicated a complete drop-off in communication and support.
+This is frustrating for paying customers, and we’re unsure how or if it will change with their new ownership.

 What are Smilelove Customers Saying?